ARTICLE I: Name and Purpose of the Organization

 Section 1.1: Officers of the Board

 a) The officers of the organization shall be a president, two vice-presidents, a secretary, a treasurer, and the immediate past president.
-The president shall be a working journalist.
+The president shall be a working journalist at the time of taking office.
 One vice-president shall be a journalist member.
 One vice-president shall be a community member.

 b) An executive director shall be chosen as hereinafter described and shall be a non-voting official of the organization.
 The executive director shall administer the affairs of the organization and implement its policies as established by the board of directors.